-Here at Aaron Sachs and Associates, our car accident lawyers are pleased to partner with KFVS12 for the upcoming Heartland Winter Blood Drive on January 10 to January 12, 2013.
+Here at Aaron Sachs & Associates, P.C., our car accident lawyers are pleased to partner with KFVS12 for the upcoming Heartland Winter Blood Drive on January 10 to January 12, 2013.
 At this time of year, the American Red Cross typically sees a drop in blood donations because of factors like holiday travel, poor weather conditions and seasonal illness.
 All blood types are needed, so we'd like to encourage our readers in southeastern Missouri to come out and donate blood.
 While supplies last, donors will receive a Red Cross T-shirt and a $3.00 Subway gift card.

 KFVS blood drive: How you can help